Dog Life Jacket Australia -

 This safety vest looks just like most standard life jackets for dogs.
 It wraps around the back and two straps go around it with buckles on the stomach.
 There is also a wide strap filled with buoyant foam that goes around the dog’s chest.
 This ensures that jackets stay on and also helps the dog’s head stay on top at all times.

 The Froshine Dog Life Jacket being tested by our independent expert team.

 Now, in addition to this, this jacket also has a mermaid tail at the end.
 Although it’s quite unnecessary, the tail looks cute and it really doesn’t bother the dog in any way.
 The tail will just float at the back without hindering the movements of your dog.
 All in all, it’s a well-made life jacket that also comes at an affordable price.
 The mermaid part is just a bonus!

 No matter if you are looking for a life jacket for an adult dog, or a puppy life jacket for your pet’s first swim, any suggestions from the list above should work, providing that you find the right size.

-The Kurgo Surf N’ Turf Dog Life Jacket is our top pick because it’s well-made, durable, and it doubles as a rain jacket if you take the foam inserts out.
+The Dog Nation Life Jacket for dogs is our top pick because it’s well-made, durable, and comes at an affordable price point.